Arthrosamid® Injections

 Post injection flare

-Some people (around 20-30%) may have some pain for a few days after the injection (post injection flare).
-This can be managed with relative rest and over-the-counter painkillers.
-A much smaller proportion may have pain which will last for several weeks.
+Some people (around 20–30%) may experience mild pain for a few days after the injection, known as a post-injection flare.
+This usually settles with rest and simple over-the-counter pain relief.
+A much smaller number of patients may find the discomfort lasts for several weeks.

 Infection

-Infection risk is reduced by taking the prophylactic anti-biotics – see above.
-However, very rarely (approximately 1:50,000 injections for joint generally) you may get an infection in the area of the injection.
+Infection risk is reduced by taking prophylactic antibiotics (as we have discussed earlier in this article).
+However, very rarely (approximately 1:50,000 injections) you may get an infection in the area of the injection.
 If the joint becomes more painful, hot and swollen, and/or you are feeling hot, nauseous and unwell you must seek medical attention immediately e.g., go to your local accident and emergency department (A&E).
-You should inform the medical professional examining you regarding your recent procedure and the details of the prophylactic anti-biotics you have taken before the procedure
+You should inform the medical professional examining you regarding your recent procedure and the details of the prophylactic antibiotics you have taken before the procedure

-To minimise this risk, the treating clinician will sterilize the area prior to injection and cover it with a plaster afterwards.
-It is important that you keep the injection site clean and dry until it has healed (normally 24 hours post injection).
-You can shower/wash in the 24 hours post injection but keep the area clean and apply a new plaster afterwards.
+To reduce the risk of infection, the clinician will carefully clean the area before the injection, wear sterile gloves and place a plaster over it afterwards.
+It is important to keep the injection site clean and dry until it has healed, which is usually within 24 hours.
+You may shower or wash during this time, but make sure to keep the area clean and replace the plaster afterwards.

 Anaphylaxis